Apr 19, 2024 1:55:14 PM

 Nanoemulsions are two or more immiscible liquids (normally consisting of an oil and an aqueous phase) where one is finely dispersed in the other forming nano scale droplets.

-Stable, small uniform particle sizes with tight distributions is crucial for sterile filtration, increasing bioavailability and stability for pharmaceutical industry.
-This is vital in producing successful Vaccine Adjuvants which can be used in the fight against seasonal flu and pandemic influenza.
+Stable, small uniform particle sizes with tight distributions are crucial for sterile filtration, increasing bioavailability and stability for pharmaceutical industry.
+This is vital in producing successful parenteral emulsions including Vaccine Adjuvants, which can be used in the fight against seasonal flu and pandemic influenza, and other injectable formulations, as well as ophthalmic emulsions.

 Microfluidics® technology delivers not just the highest shear forces, but also applies it uniformly to ensure that every mL of material undergoes the same high shear rates, no matter whether it is 1mL at a time or many liters per minute, to achieve nanoemulsions with tight particle size distribution.